Recognition of Prior Experiential Learning (RPEL)

 The evidence you provide to support your claim will be evaluated in respect of its:

-- Authenticity – that you have actually completed what is claimed
+- Authenticity- that you have actually completed what is claimed

-- Currency – that the learning is sufficiently recent for you to benefit from the proposed or current programme; that you have kept up-to-date with recent developments
+- Currency- that the learning is sufficiently recent for you to benefit from the proposed or current programme; that you have kept up to date with recent developments.

-Your APEL portfolio
+Your RPEL portfolio

 Portfolio evidence may be direct or indirect.
 Direct evidence is anything that you have produced personally or been responsible for or involved in.
 It might include: